HRR49Team8/amazonReviews/README.md

 2. Navigate into the directory
 3. Run `npm install`

-# Setting up the database
+# Setting up a MySQL database
 1. Make sure you have MySQL installed (`mysql -V`)
 2. Navigate into your MySQL shell, create a user and grant them all permissions.
 For example, once you're in your MySQL shell, run these commands: